home-assistant/home-assistant.io/source/_integrations/alarmdecoder.markdown

 ### Zones

-Zones can be added, edited, and removed through the option forms. **Home Assistant will need to be rebooted for zone changes to take effect.** You can, however, add/edit/remove multiple zones before rebooting and all of the changes will be applied after a single reboot.
+Zones can be added, edited, and removed through the option forms.

 Each zone that's added to AlarmDecoder will have its own [binary sensor](https://www.home-assistant.io/integrations/binary_sensor/) created.

 #### Adding a New Zone

 When prompted, enter the number of the zone you'd like to add.
 Press _Submit_ to move to the next screen where you'll be prompted for the [zone settings](#zone-settings).
 Press _Submit_ again to save.
-The new zone will be added to Home Assistant upon the next reboot.

 **Note:** The zone number that was entered will appear as an attribute on the binary sensor entity that's created in order to easily edit the zone settings at a later time.

 #### Editing an Existing Zone

 When prompted, enter the number of the zone you'd like to edit.
 Press _Submit_ to move to the next screen where the existing zone settings will be pre-filled.
 Edit the zone settings and press _Submit_ to save the changes.
-The new zone details will take effect upon the next Home Assistant reboot.

 #### Removing an Existing Zone

 When prompted, enter the number of the zone you'd like to remove.
 Press _Submit_ to move to the next screen where the existing zone settings will be pre-filled.
 Clear the _Zone Name_ field and press _Submit_.
-The zone will be successfully removed upon the next Home Assistant reboot.

 #### Zone Settings